Waterboy1602/Addarr/README.md

 You can start adding series/movies with `/start` or just `start`.
 The next steps will be made clear by the bot.
 At any time you can stop the adding by sending `/stop` or `stop`.

-You can also start adding a series or movie with `/movie` or `/series` when the bot is running in English or `/film` or `/serie` when the bot is running in Dutch.
+You can also start adding a series or movie with `/movie` or `/series` when the bot is running in English, `/film` or `/serie` when the bot is running in Dutch, and '/filme' or '/serie' when running in Portuguese.
 This will skip the step of asking if the title represents a series or a movie.

 Different entrypoints for all these commands can be entered in the config file, except `/movie`/`/film`/`series`/`serie`, which are defined in `lang.yaml`.